Quick Integration of Live Chatroom

 });

-The defMessageCount variable indicates the number of historical messages to fetch when joining the chatroom.
-A value of -1 means no historical messages will be fetched.
+The defMessageCount variable specifies the number of historical messages to retrieve when joining the chatroom.
+A value of -1 means no historical messages will be retrieved.

 Step 6: Send Messages

-To send messages, use the core class RongCoreClient.
-Note that the client SDK has a rate limit for sending messages, allowing a maximum of 5 messages per second.
+Use the core class RongCoreClient to send messages.
+Note that the client SDK has a message rate limit of 5 messages per second.

-All messages can be divided into two categories: regular messages and multimedia messages.
-The parent class for regular messages is [MessageContent], and for media messages, it is [MediaMessageContent].
-The main difference between sending media messages and regular messages is the data upload process.
+All messages can be divided into two main categories: regular messages and multimedia messages.
+The parent class for regular messages is [MessageContent], while the parent class for media messages is [MediaMessageContent].
+The fundamental difference between sending media messages and regular messages lies in whether there is an upload process.

 ConversationType conversationType = Conversation.ConversationType.CHATROOM;